-The Alberta’s Future Leaders (AFL) summer program provides art, sports, recreation and leadership opportunities to help strengthen and empower youth who live in First Nation and Métis communities in Alberta.
+The Alberta’s Future Leaders (AFL) program provides leadership development and recreational opportunities to youth living in Indigenous communities.

 How the AFA supports AFL

-An integral component of the AFA arts programming is contracting Senior Artists (established Indigenous artists) to offer workshops in the communities.
+An integral component of arts programming is contracting Indigenous artists to offer workshops in participating communities.

-Senior Artists are important role models for Indigenous youth.
-They inspire confidence, leadership skills, an appreciation for the arts, and build self-esteem.
+The Indigenous artists hired are important role models for participating youth.
+They inspire confidence, skill building and an appreciation for the arts.

 Leadership through the Arts Week is a week-long retreat held in Edmonton that includes arts workshops, presentations, and a curated “Evening of the Arts” showcase of visual and performing arts coordinated by the youth and mentors.

 Arts Week has not yet relaunched since the pandemic.

 Who is involved?

 The AFL program is delivered by the Sport, Physical Activity and Recreation Branch of Alberta Tourism and Sport, in partnership with the Alberta Foundation for the Arts.